imklau/react-boilerplate/README.md

 - `yarn start` - runs the app in the development mode. (`localhost:9000` by default)
 - `yarn build` - builds the app for production, files are saved to the `public` folder
-- `yarn build:serve` - builds the app and starts a server which will serve your build files
 - `yarn lint` - runs eslint to check all your js/ts files in the `src` directory
 - `yarn format` - runs prettier to format all your js/ts files in the `src` directory